dlyhero/Umemployed/FRONTEND_API_DOCUMENTATION.md

 ## 6. Skills API

-### Endpoint: `GET|POST /api/resume/skills/`
+### Endpoint: `GET|POST|DELETE /api/resume/skills/`
 **Purpose:** Manage user's skills with pagination, search, and job title filtering
 **Authentication:** Required

 ### What This Endpoint Does
 This endpoint provides a comprehensive skills management system that helps users build their skill profile.
-It combines user's existing skills with intelligent suggestions based on job titles and categories, making it easy to discover and add relevant skills to their resume.
+It combines user's existing skills with intelligent suggestions based on job titles and categories, making it easy to discover, add, and remove relevant skills from their resume.

 ### Backend Logic
 - **GET**: Retrieves paginated list of skills with user context and intelligent filtering
 - **POST**: Adds existing skills to the user's profile using skill IDs (does not create new skills)
+- **DELETE**: Removes skills from the user's profile using skill IDs
 - **Smart Skill Suggestions**: Uses job title analysis to suggest relevant skills from our database
 - **Category-based Filtering**: Groups skills by professional categories (Frontend, Backend, etc.)
 - **Search Functionality**: Allows real-time skill search across names and categories
 - **User Context**: Each skill shows whether the user already has it (`is_user_skill`)
 - **Pagination**: Handles large skill datasets efficiently with page-based results
 - **Skill Discovery**: Helps users find skills they might not know they need
-- **ID-based Operations**: All skill additions use database IDs for data integrity
+- **ID-based Operations**: All skill additions/removals use database IDs for data integrity
 - **Relevance Scoring**: Orders suggestions by relevance to user's profile/job title

 ### GET Response Structure (Paginated)